01The Basics of the Tool

 Trendlines highlight a trend or range (sideways movement).
 A trendline connects swing lows, where the low is lower than the surrounding prices, and swing highs in price.
 When the price rises, the swing lows rise.

 Connecting these lows with a line results in an ascending trendline, showing you that the trend is up.
 A trendline can also be drawn along the swing highs.
 This shows the angle of ascent, and the strength of the price move, whether strongly higher or not.

-When the price is falling, the swing highs fall.
-Connecting these highs with a line results in a descending trendline, showing the trend is down.
+When the price falls, the swing highs fall.
+Connecting these highs with a line results in a descending trendline, illustrating the downward trend.
 A trendline can also be drawn along the swing lows.
-This shows the angle of descent, and whether the price is moving strongly lower or not.
+This shows the angle of descent and the strength of the downward price movement.
 Click for larger image.

-There is never just one trendline in play.
-At any given moment you could draw many trendlines, all showing how the price is moving over various periods of time.
+Typically, you would have more than just one trendline in play.
+At any given moment you could draw many trendlines, all showing the price movement over various periods of time.

 During an uptrend, buying opportunities may occur when a short-term downtrend meets the overall ascending trendline.